smattymatty/mathew-storm-site/writing_content/philosophy/-the-recursive-absurd.md

+---
+title: "The Recursive Absurd: A Digital Addendum to Sisyphus"
+published: 2024-09-19
+modified: 2025-12-21
+author: Mathew Storm
+tags:
+  - philosophy
+  - recursive-absurd
+  - camus

+# Custom SEO metadata
-{~ seo title="The Recursive Absurd: A Digital Philosophy by Mathew Storm" description="We no longer discover absurdity; we manufacture it.
-An exploration of how we became prisoners of our own code, teaching algorithms to optimize our own meaninglessness." keywords="recursive absurd, mathew storm, digital philosophy, neo-absurdism, techno-absurdism, camus, sisyphus, algorithmic indifference" author="Mathew Storm" type="article" ~}
+description: "We no longer discover absurdity; we manufacture it.
+An exploration of how we became prisoners of our own code, teaching algorithms to optimize our own meaninglessness."
-{~~}
-{~ schema type="Article" headline="The Recursive Absurd: A Digital Addendum to Sisyphus" date="2025-09-19" author="Mathew Storm" description="A philosophical exploration of recursive absurdity in the digital age, where we build systems that build systems that build us." ~}
-{~~}

-# The Recursive Absurd: A Digital Addendum to Sisyphus
+keywords: "recursive absurd, mathew storm, digital philosophy, neo-absurdism, techno-absurdism, camus, sisyphus, algorithmic indifference"
+schema_type: Article
+og_type: article

+# Sitemap configuration
+sitemap_priority: 1.0
+sitemap_changefreq: monthly
+---

 {~ accordion title="Summary" ~}
 We no longer discover absurdity; we manufacture it.
 Where Camus confronted cosmic indifference, we face algorithmic indifference designed to exploit.